manikandan-e/document/multi-host-postcode.md

  - Display given host postcode to 7 segment display based host position in debug card.
  - Provide a command interface for user to see any server(multi-host) current postcode .
  - Provide a command interface for user to see any server(multi-host) postcode history.
- - Support for hotplug host.
+ - Support for hot-plug-able host.
- - Dynamic host management.

 ## Proposed Design